Predicting with Proxies: Transfer Learning in High Dimension: Introduction

 We use techniques from the high-dimensional statistics literature to prove convergence properties about our two-step estimator.
-The second step of our estimator uses a LASSO regression \citep{donoho, tibshirani}, which helps us recover the bias term using far fewer samples than traditional statistical models by exploiting sparsity \citep{candes, bickel, negahban, buhlmann}.
+The second step of our estimator uses a LASSO regression \citep{donoho, tibshirani}, which helps us recover the bias term using far fewer samples than traditional statistical models by exploiting sparsity \citep{candes, bickel, negahban}.
 A key challenge in our proof is that the vector we wish to recover in the second stage is not perfectly sparse; rather, it is the sum of a sparse vector and residual noise from the first stage of our estimator.
-We extend existing LASSO theory to prove a new tail inequality for this setting.
-In particular, we show that our error cleanly decomposes into a term that is proportional to the variance of our proxy estimator (which is small in practice), and a term that recovers the classical error rate of the LASSO estimator.
-Thus, when we have many proxy observations, we require exponentially fewer gold observations to achieve a fixed estimation error than would be required if we did not have any proxy data.
+Existing work has studied convergence of LASSO for approximately sparse vectors \citep{buhlmann, belloni2012sparse}, while making little to no assumptions on the nature of the approximation; we extend this theory to prove a tighter but structure-dependent tail inequality that is appropriate for our setting.
+As a result, we show that the error of our joint estimator cleanly decomposes into a term that is proportional to the variance of our proxy estimator (which is small in practice), and a term that recovers the classical error rate of the LASSO estimator.
+Thus, when we have many proxy observations, we require exponentially fewer gold observations to achieve a nontrivial estimation error than would be required if we did not have any proxy data.
 Our two-stage estimator is related in spirit to other high-dimensional two-stage estimators \citep[e.g.,][]{belloni, belloni2012sparse}.
 While these papers focus on treatment effect estimation after variable selection on features or instrumental variables, our work focuses on transfer learning from a proxy predictive task to a new predictive task with limited labeled data.